- In this section:

 - Venue, Travel and Accommodation

-Swansea YMCA is kindly supporting the event.
-We aim to provide a family-friendly space, supportive for everyone and allowing everyone to discuss bi issues and experiences in a safe and friendly environment.
+We aim to provide a family-friendly and accessible space that is supportive for everyone and allows everyone to discuss bi issues and experiences in a safe and friendly environment.
 We have a Code of Conduct available, which all delegates should read.
 If you have any queries or concerns please contact the organisers.

 Venue and getting here